 or The Allure of Revolution

 We live in an age of revolutions.
 The concept of a revolution itself is ever-present, malleable, and promising.
-We are so constantly inundated with the idea that one wonders how such a seemingly singular concept can continue to mean anything.
+We are so constantly inundated with the idea, that one wonders how such a seemingly singular concept can continue to mean anything.
 Revolution is found in historical scholarship, popular advertising for nutritional supplements, on television, and on and on and on.
 Revolutions are everywhere.

 Why is this concept so popular?
 Revolutions accelerate time, hinting at an immediate resolution to a persistent problem.
 Tyranny and belly fat can be whisked away in a single revolutionary action.
 Take up arms or take a pill.
 Buy into a revolutionary ideology or simply buy a product.
 Revolutions play to our hopes — whatever they might be.

 Historians use the term “revolution” to place emphasis on change, rather than continuity.
 The French Revolution set France, Europe, and the World on a new course.
 In his Philosophy of History, Hegel wrote that the French Revolution was “world-historical.”
 Other revolutions were globally significant too.
 The Glorious Revolution overthrew one king for another.
 The American Revolution turned into the first successful colonial revolt and a few decades later the Haitian Revolution became the first successful slave revolt.
-In the political sense of the term, revolutionary moments change the political culture of a moment — mostly through violent and on occasion through peaceful means.
+In the political sense of the term, revolutionary moments change the political culture of a moment — mostly through violent, and on occasion through peaceful, means.
 All of these events are significant on a global level and all emphasize a swift break with a previous regime.

 Yet, revolution and change are not direct synonyms, nor can they be.
 The original meaning of the word “revolution” was different from its usage today.
-According to the Oxford English Dictionary, the word referred to the circular or elliptical course of celestial bodies or of the complete revolution our planet made in a single day.
+According to the Oxford English Dictionary, the word referred to the circular or elliptical course of celestial bodies or of the complete revolution our planet makes in a single day.
 A recurring period of time.
 A cycle.
 A repetition.
-From the sixteenth century onwards into the era historians normally think of as the Age of Revolutions (1688-1848), the word gradually gained a new meaning.
+From the sixteenth century onwards into the era historians normally think of as the Age of Revolutions (1688-1848), the word gradually gained new meaning.

 The evolution from the physical and astronomical to the political understanding of the word “revolution” was fairly romantic and idealistic.
 Revolutions originally meant the proverbial return to a starting point.
-And many of the earliest political upheavals we refer to as revolutions — the Glorious Revolution of 1688, the American Revolution, the French Revolution … etc. — were often justified in the hearts and minds of the revolutionary leaders in the interests of returning their beloved homeland to some pre-existing, natural, untainted past.
+And many of the earliest political upheavals we refer to as revolutions — the Glorious Revolution of 1688, the American Revolution, the French Revolution, etc. — were often justified in the hearts and minds of the revolutionary leaders in the interests of returning their beloved homeland to some pre-existing, natural, untainted past.
 French Revolutionaries wanted to “regenerate” their nation and their citizenry to a mythical natural past, while pursuing progress.

 Title image: The Second of May 1808: The Charge of the Mamelukes, by Francisco de Goya (1814).